omkarmujgond/fast-video-segmentation/README.md

 #### datasets

-1. Data for training the segmentation network that is resnet50_segnet model.
-This is a combination of encoder:[resnet50](model/resnet50.py) and decoder: [segnet](model/segnet.py)
+1. Data for training the baseline segmentation network that is resnet50_segnet model.

 Download the dataset from [alexgkendell][]'s  gitbub tutorial.
 This dataset contains 701 annotated images (367: train, 101: val, 233: test).
 These images are single frame images and they are used to train segmentation network.
-More information is provided in the __training section__
+More information is provided in the __Training__ section

 [alexgkendell]: https://github.com/alexgkendall/SegNet-Tutorial/tree/master/CamVid
-The dataset used is the standard CamVid dataset that can be downloaded from

 2. Data for training the full network explained in two different steps in __training section__ required following dataset.